Quick checklist

 Use this short list to decide whether the current photo is worth continuing with.

-- Keep the face fully visible with no hands, bedding, or clothing blocking the features.
+- Keep the face visible and avoid hands, blankets, dummies, toys, or shadows near the head.

 Step by step